-UPDATED.
-How jet engines work is a subject most flyers don’t know about.
+How jet engines work is a subject most flyers don’t know much about.
 But, did you ever wonder how jet engines thrust you safely from point A to B every time you fly?

-Here’s an explanation for you, on how jet engines work, which is easy to understand:
+Here’s a basic and easy to understand explanation for you, on how jet engines work:

-The next time you are in the airplane between New York and Paris, flying across the vast Atlantic Ocean you will appreciate their reliability.
+The next time you are in the airplane between New York and Paris, flying across the vast Atlantic Ocean you will appreciate the safety and reliability of the jet engines.

 Modern jet engines